-15 killed in shooting at Marjory Stoneman Douglas High School, ABC News sources say
+17 killed in shooting at Marjory Stoneman Douglas High School

 Parents of children who attend nearby Westglades Middle School were able to pick up their children shortly before 6 p.m. at the school.
 Pine Island Road remained blocked, but parents could enter from Coral Ridge Drive via Holmberg Road.

-Israel said authorities were still working to clear out the high school.

 "It's one of the biggest schools in Broward County.
 It's huge.
-It's a huge campus, so we have multiple SWAT teams clearing every building to make sure that there are no other shooters," Israel said.
+It's a huge campus, so we have multiple SWAT teams clearing every building to make sure that there are no other shooters," Israel said before the scene was cleared.

-Gov. Rick Scott was traveling to Broward County to be briefed by law enforcement officials.
+Gov. Rick Scott and Israel addressed reporters at news conference just after 9 p.m.

+“How could this happen in this state?
+This a state that is focused on keeping all of our children safe.
+You come to the conclusion that this is absolutely poor evil,” Scott said.
+"My prayers are with everybody impacted."

 Israel said he also spoke to President Donald Trump, who "offered the full power of the United States of America to help us get through this."